How to Get Kids to Sleep in the Warm Summer Months

-We recommend starting your above endeavours to cool the bedroom around half an hour before you’re taking your little one to bed.
-Then, when you’re all off up the apples and pears to Bedfordshire, you can close the window, and pop up a black out blind.
+You can start to cool the bedroom around an hour before you’re taking your little one to bed.
+Then, when you’re all off up the apples and pears to Bedfordshire, you can close the window, and pop up a blackout blind (The Gro Company do a great one).
 Once your child is off to sleep, you can then sneak in, open the blind a little, and open the window once more.

 Keep the Routine

-School’s out, preschool has finished for another year, and so routines, naturally enforced by older sibling’s schedules and society at large, fly out of the window.
+Routines, (naturally enforced by older sibling’s schedules and society at large), fly out of the window during the summer months.
 Days become more mish-mashed, with activities varying from one moment to another.
 Playing in the paddling pool at bedtime no longer seems such a crazy idea.
-However, babies and young childrens’ sleep thrives on routine.
+However, babies and young children’s sleep thrives on routine.